 2 All fuel tanks are bunded and have a concrete pad for vehicles to park on while refueling.
 Spills are collected to an oil-water separator which is serviced regularly.

-Approved by: D Calderwood

-Approval Date: December 2019

-Next Review: Dec 2020

 The catchment for TCP2 includes the trench in which the pipelines to and from the tailings storage facilities are laid and in which the tailings booster pumps are sited.
 Gland sealing water from the booster pumps drains to TCP2 and can contain low concentrations of cyanide.
 TCP2 comprises two ponds in series, with level controls and alarms in the second pond.
 TCP2 operates in the same way as WTPCP, i.e. has a smaller duty pump that discharges to the process water make-up tank at low pond levels, a larger pump discharging to Storage 1A via the brine line that automatically starts at higher pond water levels, and a high-level alarm.